 Benefit-Cost Analysis (BCA) — also called CBA or cost benefit analysis outside of North America — is a methodology for evaluating the overall efficiency of public or private sector investments.
-BCA provides a means for aggregating all project benefits and costs — over all times, areas and elements of the society and the economy, and rolling them up to show a single measure of net benefit or benefit/cost ratio.
+BCA provides a means for aggregating monetizable project benefits and costs — over time, and across areas and elements of society and the economy — and rolling them up to show a single measure of net benefit, rate of return, or benefit/cost ratio.

-EBP is a leader in the application of BCA across North America and abroad, particularly as it relates to the wider economic benefits of transportation projects, energy and environmental policies, economic development programs and urban development investments.
+EBP is a leader in the application of BCA across North America and abroad, particularly as it relates to the benefits of transportation, energy and other infrastructure projects, environmental policies, economic development programs and urban development investments.
 Our methods and models portray, from multiple perspectives: